<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="true">http://anarchy101.org/2840/do-anarchists-register-for-the-selective-service</guid>
+<guid isPermaLink="true">https://anarchy101.org/21981/how-to-fight-for-anarchy-peacefully</guid>

 </item>